 Bizen pottery is unglazed and is made from a heavy, dark brown clay.
 Bizen pottery exemplifies the concept of wabi-sabi and is therefore popular with many tea ceremony and flower arrangement practitioners.
 You can try your hand at making your own piece of Bizen pottery, or enjoy perusing the numerous pottery shops.

-The Hinase region is known for its delicious oysters and citrus fruit, as well as for beautiful sunsets over the Seto Inland Sea, while the Yoshinaga area is known for the historical Hattoji district, where you can enjoy the rustic village scenery.
+The Hinase region is known for its delicious oysters and citrus fruit, as well as for beautiful sunsets over the Seto Inland Sea.
+Explore the port area and stop in at the massive Go-mi-no-ichi Market and buy some fresh seafood.

 Thanks to the Hinase Bridgeline, you can venture out to two of the neighboring islands of the Hinase Archipelago by car.
 You can visit a nature reserve and an island fishing community.